 Find out more about the full list of all countries which have signed the Hague Convention, as well as details on the designated competent authorities, their contact details and other practical information.

-5. When is the Apostille in Italy not applicable
+Apostille Italy: When it is not applicable

 The Apostille in Italy is not applicable in cases where the Countries involved have not yet signed the Hague Convention.
 It is usually necessary to analyze each case based on the specific document to legalize and eventually submit the final legalization at the Embassy/Consulate of the Destination Country in Italian.